danpadcz/fakedrawerinbrno/README.md

 ## TODO

+- update README.md for the division of code into 3 files
 - a simple gui
 - interface for adding words so I can give it to my friends :D